CountyEthics

 Warnings 3

-• The rock surface may appear dry in strong wind while the interior remains dangerously saturated — do not be deceived by surface conditions.
+• The rock surface may appear dry while the interior remains saturated; do not be deceived by a dry-looking surface after only 1–2 days of drying.

 Reasoning